St. Jude Summer Plus Fellowship

 - Structural Biology

-This is an opportunity for two Rhodes student to engage in clinical research and clinical shadowing experiences at the Calvo Mackenna Hospital in Santiago, Chile.
+Up to two Rhodes students can participate in clinical research experiences at the Calvo Mackenna Hospital in Santiago, Chile.
 This international program is structured in a similar fashion to the Memphis-based Summer Plus program, but has a component that is carried out at St. Jude′s partner institution in Chile.
-The exact structure will be determined once a finalist is chosen, but past participants have spend the first summer in Chile, followed by an academic year and possible second summer at St. Jude Children′s Research Hospital.
-Two or three applicants for this position will be selected for interviews in which the match between the student’s interests and skills and the work being done at the Calvo Mackenna are explored.
-This discussion will include how the individual student’s program might be best structured to match his or her needs with ongoing work in Memphis and abroad.
-Two areas of recent work in Santiago have been clinical pharmacology and molecular biology.
+The exact structure will be determined once finalists are chosen, but past participants have spent the first summer in Chile with time split between work in the hospital and Spanish classes through Español y Cultura en LatinoAmerica (ECELA), followed by an academic year and second summer at St. Jude Children′s Research Hospital in Memphis.
+Two areas of recent work in Santiago have been clinical pharmacology and molecular biology (project descriptions).

 When and how to apply?

-- Download and complete the application form (MS Word doc), and return it to Dr. Ann Viano by 5pm on January 21, 2013.
-Applicants are asked to select St. Jude mentors in whose work they are interested, and they should look through the list of available projects (2013 projects will be posted by November 15) and select up to five potential mentors.
-The application also asks for general information and two brief essays; one discussing time commitments during the program and the other discussing how the program fits the student′s career goals.
-Responses to these questions will be carefully considered by the selection committee.
+- Download and complete the Summer Plus application form (MS Word doc) or the Summer Plus International application form (MS Word doc), and return it to Dr. Ann Viano by 5pm on January 22, 2014.
+Applicants for the Memphis-based program are asked to select St. Jude mentors in whose work they are interested, and they should look through the list of available projects (0.5MB pdf file) and select up to five potential mentors.
+The application also asks for general and course information and a brief essay.

-- The Rhodes selection committee, composed of diverse group of faculty, will choose finalists from the applications by early February.
+- The Rhodes selection committee, composed of diverse group of faculty, will choose finalists from the applications by mid-February.
 Selection is based on motivation for and commitment to the program, performance in course and lab work, and recommendation by the faculty evaluator.
-Those finalists selected will be interviewed by the St. Jude faculty in mid-February.
-Final acceptance into the program will be announced by March 15.
+Those finalists selected will be interviewed by the St. Jude faculty in March.
+Final acceptance into the program will be announced by March 30.

 - For questions about the program, contact Dr. Ann Viano (firstname.lastname@example.org).